Off-Nadir Delta

 Off-Nadir Delta(that’s us)

-Best for fusing world events, AI analysis, and imagery
+Best for prioritizing risk signals, AI analysis, and satellite verification

-An intelligence platform that unites a world-event dashboard (the Watchfloor), an AI intelligence analyst (Delta Agent), and a no-code satellite-imagery Map.
+A real-time event and geospatial intelligence platform that unites a risk-signal dashboard (the Watchfloor), an AI intelligence analyst (Delta Agent), and a no-code satellite-imagery Map for verifying events from space.

 Best for:

-Analysts who want to go from "what is happening right now" to "show me the imagery and what it means" without stitching separate tools together.
+Analysts who want to go from "what risk is emerging right now" to "verify it from space and tell me what it means" without stitching separate tools together.

 Access: